A Linked Society of the Royal Institute of British Architects

 Entries are now invited for the following categories:

-We wish you luck and look forward to judging after the deadline of Midnight on 27th October 2024 and announcing the winners at our Awards Evening, the date TBA.
+We wish you luck and look forward to judging after the deadline of Midnight on 3rd November 2024 (revised date) and announcing the winners at our Awards Evening, at the Art Workers’ Guild - 4th December 2024.

 TAG AWARDS 2023